cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Clearance of source code, better re-usage, many warnings eliminated.

-- Now compiled with VS2008 compiliert.
+- Now compiled with VS2008.

 - Update to Scintilla 1.7.7, to cv act library v.
 1.3.0 for Vista, and to OpenSSL 0.9.8k.  xxxxxxxxxx